 top of page

-with the exhibition 'Love Loves to Love Love' - James Joyce
+'Love Loves to Love Love' - James Joyce

 ‘Love is the energy of light.
 And a painting can shine as bright as the sun’ - Keti!